nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `add Study for midterm s/02-03-17 d/04-03-17 t/study t/midterm`
 * `add Attend CS2103 tutorial s/02-03-17 d/02-03-17 t/lesson t/school t/tutorial`

 ### 2.3.
-Listing all tasks : `list`
+Listing tasks : `list`

+Shows a list of all tasks in the task manager on that day.<br>
+Format: `list`<br>
-Shows a list of all task in the task manager on a particular day.<br>
+Shows a list of all tasks in the task manager on a particular day.<br>
 Format: `list d/dd-mm-yy`<br>
-Shows a list of all task in the task manager with a particular tag.<br>
+Shows a list of all tasks in the task manager with a particular tag.<br>
+Format: `list t/TAG`<br>
+Shows a list of all tasks in the task manager<br>
-Format: `list t/TAG`
+Format: `list t/ALL<br>

+> The list of tasks will be sorted accoding to priority level from 1 to 5

 Examples:
 * `list t/complete`<br>